Part One - What about the Non-religious Chochmei Umot HaOlam?

 Yes, we understand that many do not feel an affinity toward religion.
 We respect that.
 But the reality remains: whatever standard you trust in, that is what you will be judged by.
 If you rely on your own morality, then your morality must be flawless.
 If you trust in wisdom, then your wisdom must be perfect.
 But history, experience, and Scripture tell us one thing—no human being, however wise or ethical, can stand before God on their own merits.

 Conscience is real.
 Moral laws exist.
-Whether it’s the Noahide Laws, Shura 42, or any ethical framework, the reality is the same—no one keeps them perfectly.
+Whether it’s the Noahide Laws, Shura 42 in the Koran, or any ethical framework, the reality is the same—no one keeps them perfectly.
 People may strive for righteousness, but when asked if they have truly upheld their own moral standard, the honest answer is almost always no. And if you can’t meet even your own standard, how will you stand before a holy God?

 That’s why it’s called the Gospel.
-Jesus Christ didn’t come to give us another law to follow—He came because we can’t follow the law perfectly.
-He came not to demand more effort, but to offer Himself as the way out of our struggle with sin.
+Jesus Christ didn’t come to give us another law of 2nd Temple Judaism.
+“Destroy this temple and He will raise it up,: Thus, He expects observance of the New Testament—Still perhaps he came because we can’t follow the law perfectly.
+He came not to demand more effort, but to offer Himself as the way out of our struggle not only with sin but on how to properly live.
 He doesn’t just improve our morality; He transforms us from ungodly to godly, from self-reliant to redeemed.
+Or for you wise ones of the world true reason, Logos.

 So ask yourself: Do you want to stand before God on your own righteousness, or do you want to stand in Christ’s righteousness?
 Because the Gospel is not about mere goodness—it is about redemption.
 It is not about trying to be good enough—it is about being made new.
 And that is the offer before you.

-Choose wisely.
-Like like a Chochmei Umot Ha Olam who see the need to be a Hasidei Umot Ha Olam and beleive the revelation at Mt Sinai is Jesus Christ, the Lamb Slain before the foundation of the world for the remission of Sin.
+Choose reasonably and wisely.
+Like a Chochmei Umot Ha Olam who sees the need to become a Hasidei Umot Ha Olam and believe the revelation at Mt Sinai which is ultimately Jesus Christ, the Lamb Slain before the foundation of the world for the remission of sin and total power for reason and wisdom on how shall we thus live correctly.